techtrigon/RapidRun/README.md

 1.  **Open a Code File**: Ensure the file you want to run is currently open in the editor.

 3.  **Run Your Code**:
-    -   Click the `Run 🟢` button in the status bar at the bottom left.
+    -   Click the `   Run Code 🟢   ` button in the status bar at the bottom left or Set keybinding
     -   Or use the command: Press `Ctrl+Shift+P` and search for `RapidRun: Run Code`.

 ### Example

-If you have a `main.cpp` file open, clicking the `Run 🟢` button or using the command will compile and run your C++ code using the settings you configured.
+If you have a `main.cpp` file open, clicking the `   Run Code 🟢   ` button or using the command will compile and run your C++ code using the settings you configured.